Are you afraid to log in to your online banking and check your account balance?

 - Believe that a better financial future is possible.
 You are responsible for your own personal finances.
 While changing behavior isn’t always easy, it is possible.
 It may take time, but it’s never too late to be financially-stable and build wealth.

 - Take inventory of your current situation.
+Make peace with your financial past.
 This could be done using an online tool like Mint or with an old-fashioned pen and paper approach.
 Create a balance sheet by writing down your “assets” and “liabilities,” such as a mortgage, car payment, student loans, etc.

 - Create a budget for your monthly expenses.
-Determine your monthly take-home pay after taxes and deductions.
+To start budgeting like an adult, determine your monthly take-home pay after taxes and deductions.
 Look at your past spending history.
 Do you spend more money than you earn on a monthly basis?
 Set goals for improvement so you can pay off your debts and save for retirement.

 - Establish a routine for monitoring your finances.
 Don’t allow yourself to procrastinate checking your credit card balances because you’re afraid of what you might see.
 Set aside a time each week to review your transactions, compare your spending with your budget, and make sure your bills are all paid on time.